 ZX-10R’s always had great engines and I am not entirely sure that beating the S1000RR on paper was really the goal, with Kawasaki perhaps more focused on creating a motorcycle that had a great balance between engine performance and chassis performance; criticisms that were levied at previous ZX-10R’s by the motorcycle press of the time.

-The gen 4 2011 Kawasaki ZX-10R was indeed a great package and platform as this very motorcycle and revised variants of it have since gone onto winning 7 and all but one World Superbike Championships from 2013 till now.
-2014 being the only year that the ZX-10R did not win, losing that championship to Max Biaggi on the Aprilia RSV4.
+The gen 4 2011 Kawasaki ZX-10R was indeed a great package and platform as this very motorcycle and revised variants of it have since gone on to win 7 and all but one World Superbike Championships from 2013 till now.
+2014 was the only year that the ZX-10R did not win, losing that championship to Max Biaggi on the Aprilia RSV4.

-While other changes to the engine include completely overhauled intake and exhaust porting; lighter pistons; lower-tension rings; and the crankshaft that has been re-positioned for better mass centralisation.
+While other changes to the engine include completely overhauled intake and exhaust porting; lighter pistons; lower-tension rings; and the crankshaft that has been re-positioned for better mass centralization.

 Depending on dynos these tweaks saw an extra 5-7 at the top end but the engine made less power and torque right throughout the rev range if we compare back-to-back with the 08-10 which is also a variant that had less in the mid and bottom ranges than the Gen 1 and Gen 2 ZX-10R’s before it.

-ZX-10R’s have always had exceptionally long gearing and some would argue unnecessarily long but Kawasaki were likely gearing the ZX-10R for long sweeping racetracks and not the road.
+ZX-10Rs have always had exceptionally long gearing and some would argue unnecessarily long but Kawasaki was likely gearing the ZX-10R for long sweeping racetracks and not the road.
 Gearing for the 2011 ZX-10R is remarkably like the outgoing model with some slight variants between cogs.

 The 2011 ZX-10R engine is a riser though and responds extremely well to a full exhaust and tune, which pretty much brings it level with many other motorcycles in the bottom and midrange while also adding a good chunk of horsepower at peak.